amomen9/PostgreSQL/patroni/README.md

 # Patroni

-Here we discuss different replication solutions with Patroni.
+Here we discuss different HA solutions with Patroni.
+Patroni needs to come with a watchdog for the election and other issues that affect a highly available cluster.

+Some sample watchdog solutions for the record are the following, though we discuss etcd solution in this document.

+* Linux Kernel Watchdog (Built-in Watchdog)
+	* External Watchdog Daemons

 ### * Setup Patroni with etcd watchdog (Ubuntu & RHEL)